 The biggest issue I've encountered is the contextual misunderstanding problem.
 AI still struggles with nuance and can suggest wildly inappropriate responses.
 Just last week, a friend messaged me about having to put down their pet, and my keyboard cheerfully suggested "That's great news!"
 Talk about awkward.
 These systems often miss emotional context or fail to recognize when a conversation has taken a serious turn.

 There's also what I call the homogenization effect.
 When everyone uses smart replies, conversations can become bland and similar.
-A study by Stanford researchers found that people who heavily rely on suggested responses tend to use a more limited vocabulary and express less personality in their communications.
+A 2024 study by Stanford researchers found that people who heavily rely on suggested responses tend to use a more limited vocabulary and express less personality in their communications.
+However, newer 2026 models are addressing this by intentionally varying suggestions and incorporating your unique linguistic fingerprint.

 Technical limitations persist too:

-"The technology is impressive but still struggles with cultural references and slang," notes Dr. Amara Johnson, a linguistics professor I consulted.
-"What's appropriate in one cultural context might be confusing or offensive in another."
+"The technology has improved dramatically but cultural nuance remains challenging," notes Dr. Amara Johnson, a linguistics professor specializing in computational linguistics.
+"What's appropriate in one cultural context might be confusing or offensive in another.
+The latest models are better at detecting cultural markers, but they're not perfect—especially with emerging slang and regional variations."

 From my experience, smart replies also create a dependency problem.
 I've caught myself becoming lazier in my communications, sometimes picking suggestions that aren't quite right just because they're convenient.
 This can lead to miscommunications that actually take more time to fix than if I'd just typed a thoughtful response initially.